-AOC's long range plan is to increase shareholder value through the acquisition and exploration of oil and gas assets, located in under-explored geographic areas, in the early phase of the upstream oil and gas life-cycle.
+AOC's long range plan is to increase shareholder value through the acquisition and exploration of oil and gas assets, located in under-explored geographic areas, in the early phase of the upstream oil and gas lifecycle.
 The Company is focused on high-impact exploration opportunities and has secured a portfolio of primarily East African oil and gas assets which provide the shareholders exposure to multiple identified prospects and leads, geographically and geologically diversified across multiple countries and four under-explored petroleum systems.
 AOC's mission is to de-risk this portfolio of oil and gas prospects and leads, while generating additional prospects and leads, through continuous oil and gas exploration activities.

 The Company has acquired and commenced exploration activities on multiple exploration blocks in East Africa (refer to table below).
 The Company has encountered oil in multiple wells drilled in the Tertiary Rift trend.
 The East African Rift Basin system is one of the last great rift basins to be explored.
 The Company acquired its interests in East Africa as several multi-billion barrel oil fields had been discovered in multiple analogous oil fields on all sides of the Company's underexplored land position including the major Tullow Oil plc ("Tullow") Albert Graben oil discovery in neighboring Uganda.
-Similar to the Albert Graben play model, the Company's concessions have older wells, a legacy database, and host numerous oil seeps indicating a proven petroleum system.
-Good quality existing seismic show robust leads and prospects throughout AOC's project areas.
-The Company now holds exploration acreage of over 215,000 square kilometers (gross) in this exciting new world-class exploration play fairway.
-The Company aims to have completed significant seismic and drilling programs on the majority of the Company's blocks over the next two years.
-East Africa is a vastly under-explored region where renewed interest is being shown by a growing number of mid to large sized oil companies wishing to add to their exploration portfolios.
+Similar to the Albert Graben play model, the Company's concessions had older wells, a legacy database, and host numerous oil seeps indicating a proven petroleum system.
+Good quality existing seismic showed robust leads and prospects throughout AOC's project areas.
+The Company holds extensive exploration acreage in this exciting new world-class exploration play fairway.
+The Company has completed significant seismic and drilling programs on the majority of the Company's blocks over the past two years.
+The Company plans to further improve resource certainty in respect of its existing discoveries while continuing to fully explore its extensive exploration acreage.
+East Africa is a vastly under-explored region where renewed interest is being shown by a growing number of mid to large sized oil companies wishing to add to their oil and gas portfolios.